-The Raccoon River is a major source of Greater Des Moines tap water.
+The Raccoon River is a major source of Des Moines drinking water.
 (Photo courtesy of Des Moines Water Works)

 The state’s drinking water tests for toxic, human-made chemicals that persist indefinitely in the environment began this week and will include at least 59 cities in Iowa, according to a list of test sites obtained by Iowa Capital Dispatch.

 The Iowa Department of Natural Resources seeks to identify the pervasiveness of perfluoroalkyl and polyfluoroalkyl substances — commonly referred to as PFAS or “forever chemicals” — in drinking water supplies across the state.
 Concerns about the presence of those chemicals have grown in recent years as manufacturers DuPont and 3M have agreed to pay hundreds of millions of dollars to settle lawsuits for environmental contaminations.

 The chemicals have primarily been identified near airports in Iowa, where they are used to de-ice planes and extinguish fires.
 The chemicals also appear in widely used products such as nonstick cooking pans and stain-resistant clothes and furniture.

 Research has linked the chemicals to cancers, birth defects and other maladies.
 Most everyone has detectable amounts of the chemicals in their bodies, research has shown.